ariadne-cps/website/content/installation.md

 draft: false
 ---

-These installation instructions have been tested on Ubuntu 16.04 and macOS 10.12.
+These installation instructions have been tested on recent releases of Ubuntu and macOS, up to Ubuntu 18.04 and macOS 10.13.
+They specifically refer to the stable *release-1.0* version of the library.
+In order to install the development version instead, you should download the code from https://bitbucket.org/ariadne-cps/development and follow the instructions from the corresponding README.md file.

 ### Downloading the distribution